liferay/lexicon-site/src/pages/docs/patterns/Templates/formsTemplate.md

 ---
 title: "Form template"
-description: "Forms pattern description"
+description: "Form template helps you to understand how forms are built and composed using Lexicon.
+This template will allow you to understand how to create any form."
 layout: "guide"
 weight: 1
 ---

 ### Description

-Form template helps you to understand how forms are built and composed using Lexicon.
-This template will allow you to understand how to create any form.
+{$page.description}

 ### Structure
 A form template count with several patterns that shape this pattern: